renovatebot/renovate/docs/usage/configuration-options.md

 !!! warning
     Storing the Renovate configuration in a `package.json` file is deprecated and support may be removed in the future.

-When Renovate updates a repository, it tries to find the configuration files in the order listed above.
+When Renovate runs on a repository, it tries to find the configuration files in the order listed above.
 Renovate stops the search after it finds the first match.

 Renovate always uses the config from the repository's default branch, even if that configuration specifies multiple `baseBranches`.